Kia Motors : Hyundai Motor, South Korean union reach tentative wage deal without strike | MarketScreener

 "We have focused on escaping social isolation," it said.

-The latest wage agreement includes payments totaling 5 million won to 9 million won, plus payments equivalent to one and a half months' salary and a basic salary increase of 40,000 won.
+The latest wage agreement includes payments totaling 5 million won (3,358 pounds) to 9 million won, plus payments equivalent to one and a half months' salary and a basic salary increase of 40,000 won.

 The deal, which was reached around midnight on Tuesday, is subject to a vote by union members on Sept.
 2.